Skip to main content

 Recipe

-This recipe shows how to use persistentStore (TypeScript) or persistent_store (Python) to persist data across executions of the same project.
+This recipe shows how to use persistentStore (TypeScript) or persistent_store (Python) to cache scraped data across executions of the same project.

 TypeScript